-Hye-young Pyun made her literary debut in Korean in 2000 when she won the Seoul Shinmun annual New Writer's Contest with her short story "Shaking Off Dew."
-She has gone on to publish four short story collections and two novels, including The Hole (Arcade Publishing).
-She has received several of Korea's most prestigious literary awards, including the Yi-sang Literary Award in 2014 and the Hyundae Munhak Award in 2015.
+Hye-young Pyun was born in 1972.
+She made her literary debut in Korean in 2000 when she won the Seoul Shinmun's annual New Writer's Contest with her short story "Shaking Off Dew."
+She has gone on to publish four short story collections and four novels.
+She was received several of Korea's most prestigious literary awards, including the Dong-in Literary Award in 2011, the Yi-sang Literary Award in 2014, and the Hyundae Munhak Award in 2015.
+She has published short stories in The New Yorker and Harper's Magazine.
+City of Ash and Red was named Book of the Year when it was published in Poland, and it has been licensed to France, Turkey, China, and Vietnam as well.
 She lives in Seoul, Korea.

 "Hye-young Pyun's The Hole is a masterwork of suspense, and a profound meditation on grief, solitude, and secrecy.
 At once unsettling and richly moving, The Hole is vital novel, a gift from a wildly inventive writer." —Laura van den Berg, author of Find Me